Bioconductor/BBS-provision-cookbook/README.md

 <a name="UpdateTheNodeConfiguration"></a>
 ## Update the node configuration

-Work on the cookbook locally.
-Once ready, upload it to the Chef server:
+When changes are needed they should be made to the local cookbook and then uploaded to the Chef server:

     knife cookbook upload BBS-provision-cookbook

 Re-run the cookbook on the node:

     knife ssh 'name:val-test-malbec' 'sudo chef-client' --ssh-user ubuntu --ssh-identity-file ~/.ssh/vobencha-keypair.pem --attribute cloud.public_ipv4

+Good practice is to bump the version in metadata.rb for each substantial change and commit to GitHub.

 <a name="AddANewRecipe"></a>
 ## Add a new recipe